22 Comments

 Well said.
 That anger as true dharma view seems especially prevalent in Substack dharma circles.
 I'm going to use "I dissent".
 Very clear.

-Shalini Bahl, PhD's avatar
+Shalini B Bahl, PhD's avatar

 I appreciate this clarification as I have witnessed and been the subject of "righteous anger" within substack.
 Im realizing that empathetic people are experiencing vicarious trauma from bearing witness to so much suffering in the world that we are constantly exposed to.
 Without deep practice and right understanding of the Dharma, the trauma is manifesting as anger, fear, depression, loss of hope, and inability to see goodness.